Maxine Waters: Tenure

 In 2009 Waters had a confrontation with Representative Dave Obey over an earmark in the United States House Committee on Appropriations.
 The funding request was for a public school employment training center in Los Angeles that was named after her.
 In 2011, Waters voted against the National Defense Authorization Act for Fiscal Year 2012, related to a controversial provision that allows the government and the military to detain American citizens and others indefinitely without trial.

 Upon Barney Frank's retirement in 2012, Waters became the ranking member of the House Financial Services Committee.
 On July 24, 2013, she voted in favor of Amendment 100 in H.R.
 2397 Department of Defense Appropriations Act of 2014.
 The amendment targeted domestic surveillance activities, specifically that of the National Security Agency, and would have limited the flexibility of the NSA's interpretation of the law to collect sweeping data on U.S. citizens.
 Amendment 100 was rejected, 217–205.

 On March 27, 2014, Waters introduced a discussion draft of the Housing Opportunities Move the Economy Forward Act of 2014 known as the Home Forward Act of 2014.
 A key provision of the bill includes the collection of 10 basis points for "every dollar outstanding mortgages collateralizing covered securities", estimated at $5 billion a year.
 These funds would be directed to three funds that support affordable housing initiatives, with 75% going to the National Housing trust fund.
 The National Housing Trust Fund will then provide block grants to states to be used primarily to build, preserve, rehabilitate, and operate rental housing that is affordable to the lowest income households, and groups including seniors, disabled persons and low income workers.
 The National Housing Trust was enacted in 2008, but has yet to be funded.
-In 2009, Waters co-sponsored Representative John Conyers's bill calling for reparations for slavery to be paid to black Americans.
+In 2009, Waters co-sponsored Representative John Conyers' bill calling for reparations for slavery to be paid to black Americans.

 For her tenure as chair of the House Financial Services Committee in the 116th Congress, Waters earned an "A" grade from the nonpartisan Lugar Center's Congressional Oversight Hearing Index.

 CIA

 After a 1996 San Jose Mercury News article alleged the complicity of the Central Intelligence Agency (CIA) in the Los Angeles crack epidemic of the 1980s, Waters called for an investigation.
 She asked whether "U.S.-government paid or organized operatives smuggled, transported and sold it to American citizens".
 The United States Department of Justice announced it had failed to find any evidence to support the original story.
 The Los Angeles Times also concluded after its own extensive investigation that the allegations were not supported by evidence.
-The author of the original story, Gary Webb, was eventually transferred to a different beat and removed from investigative reporting, before his death in 2004.After these post-publication investigations, Waters read into the Congressional Record a memorandum of understanding in which former President Ronald Reagan's CIA director rejected any duty by the CIA to report illegal narcotics trafficking to the Department of Justice.
+The author of the original story, Gary Webb, was eventually transferred to a different beat and removed from investigative reporting, before his death in 2004.
+After these post-publication investigations, Waters read into the Congressional Record a memorandum of understanding in which former President Ronald Reagan's CIA director rejected any duty by the CIA to report illegal narcotics trafficking to the Department of Justice.